gemworks/gem-farm/README.md

 # Gemworks 💎

-Gemworks is a collection of Solana programs for storing, staking, and sharding NFTs (gems).
+Gemworks is a collection of Solana on-chain programs for doing all kinds of cool stuff with NFTs (gems 💎).

+Currently it consists of:

 # Gem Bank 🏦

-Used to safely store and manage a gem collection.
+Gem Bank lets you manage a whitelisted collection of gems across any number of lockable vaults.

 # Gem Farm 🚜

-Used to offer a yield-bearing facility to loyal gem stakers.
+Gem Farm lets you offer a yield-bearing facility to loyal gem stakers.

-# Gem Sharder 🔨

-Used to shard gems into fungible tokens (shards).

-# Implementation
+# Docs ✏️

-Built with [anchor](https://github.com/project-serum/anchor) on Solana.
+Extensive documentation is available [here](https://docs.gemworks.gg/).